-In other words, we will only benefit from the added expense of the Taylor-Hood element with $k \ge 2$ if the solution is sufficiently smooth, namely if at least $q > k \ge 2$ .
-The question whether indeed q > 2 for a given situation is one of PDE theory and difficult to answer in general without using particular knowledge of $\eta$ , $\rho g$ , and $\Omega$ .
+In other words, we will only benefit from the added expense of the Taylor-Hood element with $k \ge 2$ if the solution is sufficiently smooth, namely if at least $q > k \ge 2$.
+The question whether indeed q > 2 for a given situation is one of PDE theory and difficult to answer in general without using particular knowledge of η , ρg , and Ω .
 On the other hand, one can observe convergence rates experimentally for a number of cases of interest, and so in some sense, it would be a legitimate question to ask "What is the regularity index q of typical solutions in geodynamics applications?"
 At the same time, this requires careful convergence studies on problems that are typically quite challenging to solve already on any reasonable mesh, let alone several further refined ones.
 As a consequence, we can not answer this question in the generality stated above.
 Instead, we will below approach it by considering a number of benchmarks that illustrate typical features of geodynamic settings in an abstracted way (in Section 5), followed by a model application (in Section 6).
-In particular, the examples in Sections 5.2 and 5.3 will illustrate cases where the exact solution is not smooth enough to achieve the optimal convergence rate.